AnyBlok/AnyBlok/doc/README.rst

 .. warning::
     The table name depend of the registry tree, here the table is ``asqlcolumn``.
     If a new model are define under ASQLModel (example UnderModel:
-    ``asqlcolumn_undermodel``)
+    ``asqlcolumn_undermodel``) and the registry model is Model.ASQLModel.UnderModel

 **desk_blok.desk**::

-    from AnyBlok import target_registry, Model
-    from AnyBlok.Column import String, Integer
-    from AnyBlok.RelationShip import Many2One
+    from anyblok import Declarations
+    target_registry = Declarations.target_registry
+    Model = Declarations.Model
+    Integer = Declarations.Column.Integer
+    String = Declarations.Column.String
+    Many2One = Declarations.RelationShip.Many2One

     @target_registry(Model)